silverstripe/cwp/docs/en/03_How_tos/caching.md

 This page describes the three types of caching that can readily be used on Common Web Platform.

-**Transparent caches** are a black-box solution which can be interacted with through the HTTP headers - it's always-on and external to the instances.
+**Transparent caches** are a black-box solution which can be interacted with through the HTTP headers - it's always-on and external to the environments.

 **Partial caching** is a feature of the SilverStripe templates allowing developers to cache repetitive content blocks - such as menus.